Frequently Asked Questions

 How soon after a HSR is elected does the PCBU need to provide training?

-The WHS Regulations answer this question.
-(WHS Regulation 2011 s 21, Prescribed health and safety training)
+The WHS Regulations answer this question (see regulation 21, Prescribed health and safety training)

-2. A health and safety representative for a work group for a business or undertaking must complete the initial 5 day course of training within –
+- A health and safety representative for a work group for a business or undertaking must complete the initial 5-day course of training within –

 Can the HSR choose their own training provider?